On the Complexity of Exact Counting of Dynamically Irreducible Polynomials: Introduction

 Let $f_1(X),\ldots, f_r(X)\in\Fq[X]$ be polynomials of positive degree.
 The set $\{f_1(X),\ldots,f_r(X)\}$ is called \emph{dynamically irreducible} if all the iterates $f_{i_1}\circ \ldots \circ f_{i_n}$, for $i_1,\ldots,i_n\in\{1,\ldots, r\}$ and $n \geq 1$ are irreducible.

-Ferraguti, Micheli and Schnyder~\cite{FMS} have characterized the sets of monic quadratic polynomial to be dynamically irreducible in terms of the unique critical points of the polynomials.
+Ferraguti, Micheli and Schnyder~\cite{FMS1} have characterized the sets of monic quadratic polynomial to be dynamically irreducible in terms of the unique critical points of the polynomials.
+We also note that the subsequent work~\cite{FMS2} gives a representation of the set dynamically irreducible polynomials via finite automata.
 Furthermore, Heath-Brown and Micheli~\cite{H-BM} have given an algorithm to test whether a set of monic polynomials is dynamically irreducible.